KrawMire/totp-app/README.md

-# totp-app
+# TOTP Desktop Application

-TOTP desktop generation application
+This is a desktop application for TOTP generation